Demarcation line (France): End of the demarcation line

 On 11 November 1942, in reaction to the Allied landings in North Africa, the Germans crossed the demarcation line and invaded the Free Zone in Operation Anton.
 Italy, taking advantage of this invasion, decided to occupy the area it wanted, which led to the extension of the Italian occupation zone.
 This led in turn to the Scuttling of the French fleet in Toulon and the dissolution of the Vichy Army on 27 November 1942.
 The demarcation line was removed on 1 March 1943 but fourteen main control points subsisted on the former route of the line.

 Miscellaneous

 Michelin Maps published a map after the war with the exact route of the line.

-The plot of the demarcation line led to some aberrations.
-For example, in Indre-et-Loire it ran along the course of the Cher and thus bisected the Château de Chenonceau which was built on the bed of the river: the main entrance was in the occupied zone, while the exit to the park to the south of the gallery was in the Free Zone.
+The plotting of the demarcation line led to some aberrations.
+For example, in Indre-et-Loire it ran along the course of the Cher and thus bisected the Château de Chenonceau, which was built on the bed of the river: the main entrance was in the occupied zone, while the exit to the park to the south of the gallery was in the Free Zone.